rewanth1997/techspardha-17-backend/GUIDELINES.md

 * ```middlewares``` add middlewares to be put here.
 * ```models``` every schema (table) represents one model in this directory
 * ```routes``` defines base routes for api components (present in ```lib```)

+## Formatting

+You may want to use [editorconfig.org](http://editorconfig.org/) to enforce the formatting settings in your editor.
+Use the [Node.js Style Guide .editorconfig file](.editorconfig) to have indentation, newslines and whitespace behavior automatically set to the rules set up below.

 ### 2 Spaces for indentation